 - Beat eggs.
 Mix together flour, sugar and semolina.
 Add butter and eggs and add 1 dl milk.

-- Heat 1 dl milk until boiling and pour in thin stream in to the mixture, constantly stirring.
+- Heat 1 dl milk until boiling and pour in a thin stream into the mixture, constantly stirring.

 - heat the mixture, stir.
 While porridge is enough thick for filling, Do not boil!
 Leave to cool